mlverse/torch/content/technical/tensors/index.markdown

 -   and of course, given the omnipresent need for speed: how to get all those operations executed on the GPU.

-Once we've cleared that agenda, we code the aforementioned little network, seeing all those aspects in action.

 # Creating tensors